They’re Often

 Use Cases

-• Transfer fees vs long-term market value.
+• Transfer fees vs market value.

-• Salary budget charges (MLS cap rules)
+• Salary budget charges (MLS cap)

 • Sell-on-potential (especially international clubs)